mchua/Plover/README.txt

 * Display properly formatted text in GUI.

 * Add support for cross-platform editing directly into open OS windows.

+* Add a dictionary editor plug-in that lets the user make definitions directly from the steno machine.

 --
 Please email bugs to plover@stenoknight.com or post them at